 Cookbook reviews: Mitch Tonks Fish Book Cover

 The first section of Fish is titled Know Your Fish.
 This is important, as it demonstrates that Mitch Tonks wants us to understand what we’re cooking.
 He wants to equip us with a little knowledge that will help us in buying and cooking our seafood.
-However, it’s not all about the classroom – Fish also gives us some brilliantly simple seafood recipes from Prawns and pasta to pickled Cockles.
+However, it’s not all about the classroom – Fish also gives us some brilliantly simple seafood recipes from prawns and pasta to pickled cockles.
 With that in mind, Fish is very much the Complete Fish & Seafood Companion it claims to be – and Tonks is the perfect teacher.

 Seafood – quick and easy